serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 I could do better than that.
 I could replace this clunky setup with something more elegant!

-# Building a Better Solution
+# Building a Better Solution with GraphQL

 I'd been playing around with [Apollo](http://dev.apollodata.com/) a lot for GraphQL APIs, and one of its standout features was that it did [automatic request caching](https://dev-blog.apollodata.com/the-concepts-of-graphql-bc68bd819be3).
-Since the Flickr API didn't have a GraphQL endpoint, I to had to create an API Gateway on top of it in order to make GraphQL queries to their API.
+Since the Flickr API didn't have a GraphQL endpoint, I had to create an API Gateway on top of it in order to make GraphQL queries to their API.

 ## Why GraphQL?